billhails/CEKF/docs/MATCH.md

 however since this is bytecode we'll be generating, the more support we can build into the vm, the faster it will be.

+We might think about implementing arrays in the target language, initially for this single purpose, to avoid having to use cons for everything. the array would have a length field and an array of values.